-There are few furniture pieces as versatile as a freestanding bookcase.
+There are few storage solutions as versatile as a freestanding bookcase.
 With just one, you can neatly store and organize a wide variety of household items including toys, clothing, bed linens, towels, canned goods, shoes and—of course—books!

 RTA bookcases come in kits for fast, no-fuss assembly—even novice DIYers can put one together in less than an hour.
 All the bookcase parts come pre-finished and cut to size.
 The kit also includes all the necessary hardware for fastening the parts together.
 A cordless drill will make the assembly easier and faster, but you can use common hand tools as well.

 While most RTA bookcases are made of wood, some models add in some metal for a more contemporary or industrial design.
-Some come with shelves that you permanently fasten in place.
+Some of these storage solutions come with shelves that you permanently fasten in place.
 That design isn’t as flexible for the indecisive, but fixed-shelf bookcases are generally more structurally stable than those with adjustable shelves.

 The first step to building an RTA bookcase is to remove all the parts and hardware from the box, and then check the instruction manual to confirm that you have each piece.
 Next, read through the entire manual to gain an understanding of the assembly process and learn what tools to gather.